theislab/cross_system_integration/notebooks/readme.md

 ## Integration evaluation

-### Integration
+### Integration and evaluation

+All the scripts are in eval/cleaned/, except where otherwise specified.

 Integration benchmark was performed with [seml](https://github.com/TUM-DAML/seml).
 For this, we used yaml config files to specify the parameter settings of individual models to be run, a python script that executes integration and integration evaluation based on specified parameters (run_integration_seml.py) by calling additional scripts for running individual tasks: integration with different models (see below) and evaluation (run_neighbors.py to compute neighbours and UMAPs on integrated data and run_metrics.py for metric computation).

+Integration method scripts:
+- Main benchmark:
+  - newly implemented models (cVAE, VAMP, CYC, VAMP+CYC): run_integration.py
+  - scVI: run_integration_scvi.py
+  - GLUE: run_integration_glue.py
+  - SATURN: run_integration_saturn.py'
+- Other:
+  - scGEN (used only in the supplement and not part of the main benchmark): run_integration_scgen.py

 Parameter yaml files:

-Integration method scripts:
-- newly implemented models (cVAE, VAMP, CYC, VAMP+CYC):
+- Main benchmark:
+  - mouse-human: seml_pancreas_conditions_MIA_HPAP2.yaml
-- scVI:
+  - organoid-tissue: seml_retina_adult_organoid.yaml
-- GLUE:
+  - cell-nuclei: seml_adipose_sc_sn_updated.yaml
-- SATURN:
+- Other:
+  - analysis of VampPrior initialisation with one/multiple cell types/systems: seml_pancreas_conditions_MIA_HPAP2_priorLoc.yaml

+Based on the integration evaluation results, the optimal parameter values were selected in eval_summary.ipynb.
+Parameter values considered for selection are specified in results/names_parsed.ipynb (as for some models we ran additional parameter settings on some of the datasets before deciding what would be a sensible parameter range to use on all datasets).

+Additional scripts:
+- integration metrics helper functions, including some metric adjustments/implementations: metrics.py
+- Mapping of run names used in the yaml files to optimised parameter names and adjusted run names: params_opt_maps.py

-### Analysis of integration results
+### Additional analysis of integration results

 ### Analysis of VampPrior model